-- A. The Union purchases any required access keys. - B. The Union reimburses the County promptly upon demand for the actual costs of the use of the equipment and material. - C. The Union use of such equipment and facilities does not interfere with their use of County employees for County business.
+- A. The Union reimburses the County promptly upon demand for the actual costs of the use of the equipment and material. - B. The Union use of such equipment and facilities does not interfere with their use of County employees for County business.